intel/rohd-hcl/doc/components/multiplier.md

 module in ROHD-HCL accept input parameters the clock `clk` signal, reset `reset` signal, `Logic`s' a and b as the input pin and the name of the module `name`.
 Note that the width of the inputs must be the same or `RohdHclException` will be thrown.
+The output latency is equal to the width of the inputs given by `latency` on the component.

 An example is shown below to multiply two inputs of signals that have 4-bits of width.